atrocore/atrocore/docs/01.atrocore/08.record-management/index.md

 -   **Bookmark/Unbookmark** - Adds or removes the record from your [bookmarks](../05.toolbar/01.bookmarks/) for quick access.
 Bookmarked records appear in your bookmarks panel for easy navigation.
 Available from [list view](../04.understanding-ui/index.md#list-view) and from [detail view](../04.understanding-ui/index.md#detail-view) as a separate button.

+-   **Unlink** - Removes the relationship between the current record and a related record without deleting either record.
+Available from related entity panels in the [detail view](../04.understanding-ui/index.md#detail-view).
+See [Removing Relations](#removing-relations) for details.

+-   **Not Inherit** - Available in related entity panels of [Hierarchy](../03.administration/11.entity-management/01.entity-types/index.md#hierarchy) entities.
+Replaces **Unlink** when a related record was inherited from a parent record.
+Removes the inherited relation from the current record only.
+See [Not Inherit](#not-inherit-hierarchy-entities) for details.

 -   **Additional Actions** - Some other actions are added by modules and may be available depending on your system configuration and user permissions (e.g., [Generate PDF](https://store.atrocore.com/en/pdf-generator/20167)).
 Options available from [list view](../04.understanding-ui/index.md#list-view) and [detail view](../04.understanding-ui/index.md#detail-view) may vary.

 For information about how to access these actions in the interface, see the [Single Record Actions](../04.understanding-ui/index.md#single-record-actions) section.